Quirky30DevFest/Css-Buttons/README.md

 * provide the border and backround color

 ## Task 3
-* Create a bordeder box shape button with a shadow
+* Create a bordered box shape button with a shadow
 * Use the normal X and centre it
 * Red border
 ### Hint- Use Divs instead of buttons